StevenChoo/s3-backend-setup/README.md

   --region YOUR_REGION

 # 4. Since resources have DeletionPolicy: Retain, you need to manually delete:
-# - The S3 buckets (both state and access logs)
+- The S3 buckets (both state and access logs)
-# - The KMS key
+- The KMS key
-# - The DynamoDB table

 # You can find these resource names in your backend-info.json file
 ```